declanbyrd/declanbyrd.co.uk/src/content/journal/2024/how-i-eleventy.md

 ## Layout aliases

-Having moved all the layout files out of `_includes` and into `layouts`, I had to update the paths for the layout files in the templates that used them.
-To use a layout alias in my Eleventy configuration file, I had to change all of the Nunjucks specific extend statements to use frontmatter data instead.
-In addition to updating the paths, I also added some layout aliases to my Eleventy configuration file.
+Having moved all the layout files out of `_includes` and into `layouts`, I updated the paths for the layout files in the templates that used them.
+In order to use a layout alias in my templates I also had to change all of the Nunjucks specific extend statements to use frontmatter data instead.
+The last step was adding these layout aliases to my Eleventy configuration file.

 ```js
 ['base', 'book', 'note', 'photo', 'weekNote', 'now', 'timestampedPage'].forEach(